hpc/charliecloud/doc/ch-image_desc.rst

 <http://0pointer.de/blog/projects/locking.html>`_ but should work for our
 purposes.
 In particular, it should work for a storage directory on NFS.
 Some operations lock the entire storage directory, while others only part of it;
-for example, during instruction execution, :code:`ch-image build` locks only the image being modified.
+for example, during :code:`RUN` instruction execution, :code:`ch-image build` locks only the image being modified.
 Over time, we hope to increase concurrency by decreasing locking granularity.

 While you can currently explore the storage directory and find unpacked images runnable with :code:`ch-run`, this is not a supported use case.
 The supported